How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Experiments

 \subsection{Further Analysis}

 \paragraph{Uniqueness of English} Since current LLMs are primarily pretrained on English data, English is often regarded as playing a special role within LLMs~\citep{wendler2024llamas}.
-In our experiments, we also observe that English exhibits markedly different characteristics compared to other non-English languages.
-Based on the identified neurons in our work, in Figure~\ref{fig:mistral-mgsm-heatmap}, we can find that deactivating the language neurons of English has a negligible impact on the model's performance in English, which is entirely different from the behavior observed in other languages.
-This is also consistent with the results of~\citet{tang2024language}.
-Furthermore, based on this finding, we quantify the number of language neurons for English and non-English languages based on the MistralMathOctopus base model~(Table~\ref{tab:English-nonEnglish-neuron-count}).
+In our work, we observe that English exhibits markedly different characteristics compared to other languages.
+Based on the identified neurons in our work, in Figure~\ref{fig:mistral-mgsm-heatmap-acc}, deactivating the language neurons of English has a negligible impact on the model's performance in English, which is entirely different from the behavior observed in other languages.
+This is consistent with the results of~\citet{tang-etal-2024-language}.
+Furthermore, we quantify the sum of language-specific neurons and language-related neurons for English and non-English languages based on the MistralMathOctopus base model~(Table~\ref{tab:English-nonEnglish-neuron-count}).

 Our analysis reveals that English has significantly fewer neurons than other languages, both in terms of language-specific and language-related neurons.
-We hypothesize that this is due to the fact that English actually possesses numerous language-related neurons.
+We hypothesize that this is due to that English actually possesses numerous language-related neurons.
 And since English serves as a pivot language, these language-related neurons are likely shared with almost all other languages.
-It causes them to be confounded with language-agnostic neurons.
+It causes them to be also regarded as general neurons.

 \paragraph{Stability of Neuron Distributions}We discuss the stability of neuron distributions across \textit{different data domains}, as well as \textit{before and after alignment}.
 To quantify the stability of neuron distributions, we compute the neuron overlap ratio in both settings, with the results summarized in Table~\ref{tab:neuron-distribution-stability-overlap}.
-We can find that although the exact positions of a few language neurons may vary across different settings, the positional distribution of most language neurons remains stable.
+We can find that although the exact positions of a few neurons may vary across different settings, the positional distribution of most neurons remains stable.
 This also indicates good reliability and generalization of the language neurons identified under fixed hyperparameters.